NVIDIA/NeMo-RL/docs/guides/grpo.md

 - $\beta$ is the KL penalty coefficient
 - $\pi_{\text{ref}}$ is the reference policy

+#### Improvements to the GRPO loss formulation for stability and accuracy

 #### On-Policy KL Approximation

 In practice, we calculate the KL divergence using the estimator from Schulman 2020 (http://joschu.net/blog/kl-approx.html), which is unbiased and guaranteed to be positive.